arey/quarkus-spring-petclinic/README.md

 <img width="1042" alt="petclinic-screenshot" src="docs/quarkus-spring-petclinic-screenshot.png">

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+> NOTE: If you prefer to use Gradle, you can build the app using `./gradlew build` and look for the jar file in `build/libs`.
+> For the moment, there is a bug in the `ResteasyReactiveProcessor` class that prevents the application from building with Gradle.

 ## Packaging and running the application